AtwoodDavid/blocktodo-base-miniapp/README.md

 If Base.dev reports a domain mismatch, confirm that the signed domain and `NEXT_PUBLIC_APP_URL` are identical.

 If preview tooling cannot access the app, confirm that the production deployment is public.

+## Notes

+Keep `.env.local` out of version control.

+Use `.env.example` to document required configuration values.

+Run `npm run build` before production deployment.

+Verify all public URLs after each deployment.

+Keep the manifest endpoint available for compatibility with Base and Farcaster tooling.